 Puppy exercise - How I do it

 This alone is really quite tiring for an 8 week old plus puppy, as it’s a big sensory input but in the safety of her sling and our family.
 We also put her down on the forest floor in various locations and allow her to sniff and a bit of a romp with Max and Pip.
 You are likely to know when your puppy has had enough messing about on the floor when it starts to sit or lie down.
-Remember, you are not looking to exercise your pup in the traditional sense, but to offer it the chance to explore by sniffing, a bit of charging about without particular structure and to blow off some of that steam so that things will be calmer and more manageable in the home and rest periods are likely to be more forthcoming.
+Remember, you are not looking to exercise your pup in the traditional sense, but to offer it the chance to explore by sniffing, a bit of charging about without a particular structure and to blow off some of that steam so that things will be calmer and more manageable in the home and rest periods are likely to be more forthcoming.

 Mental activity for your puppy